wp-plugins/auction-affiliate/readme.txt

 == Changelog ==

 = 2.1 =
-WordPress 4.0 support, as well as the following bug fixes and improvements:
+* WordPress 4.0 support

-* WordPress local cache bug fix
+* Local cache bug fix
 * Improved feed retrieval using cURL where file_get_contents() is not supported.
 Thanks Dmitry for pointing this out to me.
 * Fixed bug where the % symbol in the width option caused an error.
 Thanks Dmitry for pointing this out to me.
 * Small user interface improvements